 - 1 cup cheddar cheese

 - ½ cup bacon cooked and diced

 - In a large saucepan, add butter, leeks, and onions, and cook over medium heat.

 - Add a pinch of salt to the leeks and onions as they cook.
-When the onions have become translucent, and the leeks change color and the chicken stock.
+When the onions have become translucent, and the leeks change color add the chicken broth.

 - Add potatoes, salt, and fresh thyme.
 Cook for 40 minutes over medium heat, stirring frequently to avoid scorching.

-  - Puree soup with an immersion blender, or with a blender.
+- Puree soup with an immersion blender or in a standard blender.

 - If you like thick potato soup you can add an additional potato or two to this recipe.